The Canadian National committee includes both Members and Observers.

 Dr. Castel is a member of a number of key data management organizations: International Science Council’s World Data System (WDS) Scientific Committee, Director for Canada’s national research and education network provider, CANARIE, Chair of Research Data Canada’s Steering Committee, Member of the OECD Global Science Forum Expert Group, Member, program committee, IDW 2021

-Monique Crichlow is the Director of Strategic Engagement and Partnerships at Indoc Research.
+Monique Crichlow is the Director of Strategic Engagement and Partnerships at Indoc Research, and the current Chair for CNC CODATA.
 Her career has focused on enabling the use of data for public good through the modernization of data governance frameworks.
 With expertise in big data, digital research infrastructure and public policy, Monique has been instrumental in many transformative initiatives, including the Ontario health data platform for which she is the data lead.
 Monique holds a Masters in Health Administration from the Johnson-Shoyama School of Public Policy at the University of Regina and a Bachelor of Arts in Political Science from Glendon College at York University.
 She is also a certified Project Management Professional with the Project Management Institute, a Certified Healthcare Executive with the Canadian College of Health Leaders and a Lean Six Sigma Green Belt.

 |James Doiron||University of Alberta